XIN-von-SUN/XIN-von-SUN.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
+      text: |-
-      text: I enjoy making things.
+        I enjoy making things.
 Here are a selection of projects that I have worked on over the years.

+        My own projects will come soon !!!

       filters:
         folders:
           - project